ellysh/bash-programming-from-scratch/manuscript/BashScripting/conditional-statement.md

 fi
 ```

-There is no limitation for the number of `elif` blocks in the statement.
-You can add as many of them as you need.
+There is no limitation on the number of `elif` blocks in the statement.
+You can add as many blocks as you need.

-Let's extend our example of file comparison.
-We want to print the message in both cases: when the files match and when they do not.
-The `if-else` statement does the job.
-It looks like this:
+Let's improve our example of file comparison.
+You need to print the message in both cases: when the files match and when they do not.
+The following `if-else` statement does that:
 {line-numbers: true, format: Bash}
 ```
 if cmp file1.txt file2.txt &> /dev/null